microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-curl.md

 ---
 ### Retrieve-a-single-instance-within-a-series-of-a-study

-This request retrieves a single instances, and returns it as a DICOM formatted stream of bytes.
+This request retrieves a single instance, and returns it as a DICOM formatted stream of bytes.

 _Details:_
 * Path: ../studies/{study}/series{series}/instances/{instance}